Top 3 Cloud Storage and File-Sharing Solutions For Photographers

 Sure, you could use a service such as Flickr.
 A free service always seems appealing at first.
 But there are drawbacks.
 Free services tend to compress photos which result in a loss in resolution.
 You could also be limited in the amount of space you have to store your photos.

-When you’re on a quest to find the best cloud storage for photographers, you’re going to want to make sure you have:
+When you’re on a quest to find the best backup solution for your photos, you’re going to want to make sure you have:

 - Sufficient storage so that you never have to fret over storing large files or large volumes of photos